 Sleep Apnea FAQs

 Studies show that sleep apnea is linked to a heightened risk of serious, life-threatening conditions such as heart disease, high blood pressure, stroke, and more.
 People with untreated sleep apnea can also suffer from serious mental health conditions like depression or anxiety due to a chronic lack of quality sleep.
 Because of the risks associated with sleep apnea, early detection and intervention is critical.

 If my spouse or I snore loudly, do I have sleep apnea?

-You may.
-Not everyone that snores has sleep apnea and not everyone that has sleep apnea snores.
-However, if the snoring is coupled with another possible sign or symptom, it is worth it to be evaluated by a sleep disorder specialist.
-A sleep study can help to determine whether you or your partner is suffering from sleep-disordered breathing.
+While snoring is the most common sign of sleep apnea, not everyone who snores has OSA.
+However, if the snoring is coupled with other signs or symptoms, it’s in your best interest to be evaluated by a sleep specialist.
+A sleep study can help determine whether you or your partner is suffering from sleep-disordered breathing.

 How is sleep apnea treated?